openmobilityfoundation/governance/CONTRIBUTING.md

 # MDS Contributor Guidelines

-MDS is an evolving specification with a regular release cycle.
-Please review the [MDS Release Guidelines](technical/ReleaseGuidelines.md) to understand the release process.
+The Open Mobility Foundation is a free and open-source software foundation that manages the Mobility Data Specification (MDS).
+These guidelines will help you understand how to to contribute and what is involoved.

 ## Who can contribute